alexandermishin13/rcrecv-daemon/README.md

 A `rcrecv-daemon` waits for a poll(2) or kqueue(2) event from a kernel driver `rcrecv.ko` which means that the driver have a code for the daemon.
 After the event is came the daemon reads the code from `/dev/rcrecv` character device.
-For that codes the daemon does the action which was configured when daemon is started.
-Possible actions is set, unset or toggle a pin.
-In my case it is the same pins which I had configured for an automatic management of lights and an air compressor, so that pins can be switched by either the `cron` or a remote control.
+For that codes the daemon does the action which was configured when the daemon is started.
+Possible actions are set, unset or toggle a pin.
+In my case it is the same pins which I had configured for an automatic management of lights and an air compressor, so that pins can be switched both with `cron` and with a remote control.
+If several consecutive codes is all the same, then after the first successive code the next ones are ignored if they follows too fast.
+The minimum interval between two identical codes is 1000ms and can be changed.
+This prevents the relay from switching too quickly when the remote control button is held pressed.

 ## Installation